 Mileage

 The number of miles you put on a car also affects its resale value.
-A car with 200,000 miles on the odometer is more prone to failure than a car that has only been driven for 10,000 miles.
+A vehicle with 200,000 miles on the odometer is more prone to failure than a car that has only been driven for 10,000 miles.

 Supply and Demand